Working with Multiple Graphs

 Cross-Graph Queries

-GraphQLite supports querying across multiple graphs using the FROM clause:
+GraphQLite can query across multiple graphs in a single Cypher statement using the FROM clause.

 from graphqlite import graphs